JanRajm/Digital-electronics-1/Projekt VHDL/avg_velocity.md

     if rising_edge(clk) then
         sum_of_velocities <= sum_of_velocities + unsigned(velocity);
         temp := 1-temp;
-        -- following code works as clock divider by two.
-Usefull when dealing with division in binary if temp = 1 then
+        -- Following code works as clock frequency divider by two.
+Usefull when dealing with division in binary. if temp = 1 then
             s_avg_velocity <= shift_right(unsigned(sum_of_velocities), count_of_shifts);
             count_of_shifts := count_of_shifts;